 The need to research the “loose ends” of those ideals stems from the experience of actual conditions of coexistence.
 The “loose ends” are the pieces of everyday life that doesn’t quite fit the picture: conflicts, catastrophes, dissensions.
 More importantly, the need for this inquiry rise from the paradoxical fact that such deadly confrontations often are carried in the name of safeguarding the communal life.

 In order to be able to think through this deadlock, ideals of community must be turned upside down.
 This research blog intend to document the process by which “community” or human coexistence can be thought of along different paths.
 In doing so, it will explicitly explore the trails opened by Jean-Luc Nancy, Giorgio Agamben, Roberto Esposito and others.
-Community here won’t be approach as something substantial but on the contrary as a gap.
+Community here won’t be approached as something substantial but on the contrary as a gap.
 It won’t be given a positive value but instead will be treated as an existential condition.

 The attribution method I’m using is quite simple.
 Each entry is an item archived and structured in the following way: